 Power supply adapter 12V, 1A CD-ROM with Driver and configuration software Printed Quick Installation Guide

-DIN-Rail mounting kit
+DK 35A DIN-Rail mounting adapters

 RS232 Null-Modem adapter, change male to female